nycresistor/laser-tracker/README.md

 laser-tracker
 =============

-A new tracker for a new laser
+A new tracker for a new laser.

+Hosted on GitHub
+Backed by Firebase

+Switch to the gh-pages branch